Inflectra/rapise-documentation/docs/Libraries/Tester.md

 <a name="AssertSet"></a>
 #### AssertSet

-Checks if `val` is set (i.e. not false, not 0, not null, not "") and saves corresponding Report entry.
+Checks if `val` is set (i.e. not false, not 0, not null, not "") and writes corresponding message to the Report.
 Assertion is an atomic piece of verification.
 Assertion may contain some additional data (links, images, comments) set via 'data' parameter.